zivlakmilos/magicbook/README.md

 }
 ```

-You can set the files array to be an array of globs.
+You can set the files property to be an array of globs.

 ```json
 {